Degrees of Freedom for Radiating Systems: Electric and magnetic currents

 Assuming magnetic losses similar to the electric loss matrix $\M{R}_\rho$ in~\eqref{eq:CapRadm} does not affect the asymptotic NDoF~\eqref{eq:NDoF_As} given by the total shadow area.
 Numerical evaluation of the NDoF depends however on the loss parameters and including magnetic currents increases NDoF.
 Fig.~\ref{fig:oblatevsdisc} shows the radiation modes for oblate spheroidals with aspect rations $\xi=0.01$ and $\xi=0$.
 The magnetic surface losses are set to correspond to the electric losses.

 Considering first the case with both electric, $\V{J}$, and magnetic currents, $\V{M}$, shown by solid curves and markers in Fig.~\ref{fig:oblatevsdisc}.
 The radiation modes for oblate spheroids with $\xi=0.01$ and $\xi=0$ (infinitely thin disc) overlap.
 This is due to the negligible thickness of the $\xi=0.01$ oblate spheroid.
 The radiation modes $\radm_n$ have a cutoff around the NDoF estimate~\eqref{eq:NDoF_As} based on the average shadow area $\ave{\As}=\pi a^2/2+\pi a^2\xi^2/(4 e)\ln((1+e)/(1-e))$ with $e^2=1-\xi^2$, which approaches $\pi a^2/2$ as $\xi\to 0$.
 The slope of $\radm_n$ for $n>\Na$ becomes steeper as $ka$ increases, similar to the results for the sphere in Fig.~\ref{fig:radmodessph}.
-Here we also note that the disc $\xi=0$ is treated as having a top and bottom, which can equivalently be treated as half the resistivity for the disc.
+Here, we also note that the disc $\xi=0$ is treated as having a top and bottom, which is equivalent to using half the resistivity for the disc.

 The purely electric case ($\V{M}=\V{0}$) is more complex and shows a clear difference between the disc ($\xi=0$) and oblate spheroid ($\xi=0.01$).
 Radiation modes for the disc show a cutoff around $n/\Na=0.5$, indicating a halving of the NDoF.
 This originates from the symmetric radiation of the electric currents in the disc.
 The finite thickness of the oblate spheroid breaks this symmetry and increases the NDoF.
 The radiation modes are similar up to $n/\Na\approx 0.5$ but differ for larger mode indices $n$.
 Radiation modes for the disc decay rapidly after the cutoff around $n/\Na\approx 0.5$ with a slope increasing with $ka$.
 Radiation modes for the oblate spheroid of the smaller size $ka=25$ also have a cutoff around $n/\Na\approx 0.5$ but then deviate from the disc modes and start to approach the traces for the $\V{J}$ and $\V{M}$ cases.
 The $n/\Na\approx 0.5$ cutoff vanishes for the electrically larger case $ka=100$, which instead shows a $n/\Na\approx 1$ cutoff as for the $\V{J}$ and $\V{M}$ cases.
 Note that the electric thickness of the oblate spheroid is $2ka\xi\in\{0.5, 2\}$ for the $ka\in\{25,100\}$ cases.